fabionoth/awesome-cyber-security/README.md

 Inspired by [Awesome Security](https://github.com/sbilly/awesome-security) and [Herman Slatman](https://github.com/hslatman).

-Thanks to all [contributors](https://github.com/fabionoth/awesome-cyber-security/graphs/contributors), you're awesome.
+Thanks to all [contributors](https://github.com/fabionoth/awesome-cyber-security/graphs/contributors).
+You're awesome.
 This wouldn't be possible without you!
-The goal is to build a categorized community-driven collection of very well-known resources.
+The goal is to build a categorized, community-driven collection of very well-known resources.

 List links and description